fhir-fli/fhir/README.md

 - Variables: lower camel case.
 - File names: snake case.
 - FHIR nested classes (including enums) listed under the primary class
 - There are a number of FHIR fields that are reserved words in Dart.
-For these, I have added a '_' to the end of the field. (note that this does not change the json format, as when that happens the @JsonKey has been added to the field like so:
+For these, I have added a '_' to the end of the field. (note that this does not change the json format), as when that happens the @JsonKey has been added to the field like so:

 ```dart
 @JsonKey(name: 'extension') List<FhirExtension> extension_,